cppalliance/safe-cpp/proposal/draft.md

 }
 ```

-Most people concede that Rust has the better defaults: in Rust, things are const by default; in C++, they're mutable by default.
+In Rust, types and declarations are const by default.
+In C++, they're mutable by default.
 But by supporting standard conversions to const references, reference binding in Safe C++ is less noisy than the Rust equivalent, while being no less precise.

 ```cpp
 // Rust: